smith-ollie/olliesmith.dev/src/content/jobs/natwest.md

   - Java Spring
 ---

-This was a formative experience, working on an important high-throughput commercial banking platform.
+This was a formative career experience, working on an important high-throughput commercial banking platform.
 The work centred on replacing the legacy platform with a suite of modern counterparts; replicating and augmenting the functionality of a monolithic Java application a suite of micro frontends and microservices.
 I worked on both, specialising in the frontend.

 There was also, unsurprisingly, a lot of regulatory change occurring within the platform: Open Banking, PSD2, Strong Customer Authentication, and Confirmation of Payee all required implementation during my time with the group.
 Some of these I implemented, others I assisted in the high-level solution design of.